|Study location||Estonia, Tartu|

 A motivation letter must be added to your application.

-The international master`s programme in Software Engineering aims at providing students with advanced software engineering and management skills, as well as specialized skills in two major application domains: enterprise systems and embedded real-time systems.
-The programme is jointly delivered by the two largest public universities in Estonia – University of Tartu and Tallinn University of Technology.
-Upon successful completion of the program, students will receive a joint degree signed by both universities.
+The international master’s programme in Software Engineering offers general software engineering and management skills, as well as specialised skills in two major software application domains: enterprise systems and embedded real-time systems.

-Software Engineering prepares students for a career path leading to high-end technical roles (e.g. software analyst, architect or research engineer) as well as managerial roles (e.g. project/team leader or technology officer).
-Graduates of this program are well equipped to join the highly dynamic software industry in the Baltics, Northern and Eastern Europe.
+The programme prepares students for a career path leading to high-end technical roles (e.g. software analyst, architect or research engineer) as well as managerial roles (e.g. project/team leader or technology officer).
+Graduates of this programme are well equipped to join the highly dynamic software industry in the Baltics, Northern and Eastern Europe.